-While you can build sales funnels using a traditional website builder and website templates for funnel creation, it’s difficult to access core landing page features.
-ClickFunnels offers a complete funnel management software that gives you total control over the creation process, for example.
+While you can use a traditional website builder and website templates for funnel creation, it’s difficult to access core landing page features.
+ClickFunnels offers a complete funnel management software, including funnel templates, that gives you total control over the creation process, for example.

-ClickFunnels also allows you to build funnels in a matter of minutes.
+ClickFunnels also allows you to build all types of funnels in a matter of minutes.
 Which is great because you may need to use different funnel types throughout your value ladder DotCom Secrets (a term explained in by Russel Brunson).
-The ease-of-use that’s accessible in this platform is one of the critical advantages in the ClickFunnels vs website debate.
+The ease-of-use that's accessible in this platform is one of the critical advantages in the ClickFunnels vs website debate.

-If you need additional help finding the right content for your page, you can also use Funnel Scripts to generate excellent quality copy.
+If you need additional help finding the right content for your sales page (or sales pages), you can also use Funnel Scripts to generate excellent quality copy.
 Otherwise, you would need to write/outsource copy.

 The Advantage ClickFunnels Has Over Websites

 Now that you understand the basics of ClickFunnels, it’s time to compare the core features against those of more traditional websites.

 The ClickFunnels vs website debate requires the assessment of unique benefits for this leading sales funnel platform.
 Below, we explore five key advantages associated with building funnels on ClickFunnels.

 ClickFunnels continually proves that it can help its users convert sales effectively.

 If you use the platform to build landing pages, you’ll have access to a broad range of page designs that guides website visitors towards a call-to-action (CTA).
 If you want to produce pages that focus on encouraging a response from a visitor, ClickFunnels is an excellent choice.